-This command is used to ignore the state of the DTR signal.
+Ignores the state of the DTR signal.
 By default the DTR signal state is taken into account to activate the ASDP interface.
-If this signal is active, this means that there is a DTE terminal connected and the ASDP interface will activate.
-If, however, there is no DTR signal, this generally means there is no DTE connected and the ASDP interface is deactivated.
+If this signal is active, this means there is a DTE terminal connected and the ASDP interface will activate.
+If, there is no DTR signal however, this generally means there is no DTE connected and the ASDP interface is deactivated.

 However, there are scenarios where the DTE terminal only has TX/TX signals.
-In these cases this command allows the ASDP interface to activate.
+In these cases, this command allows the ASDP interface to activate.